Precise asymptotics: robust stochastic volatility models: Introduction

-\begin{theorem} Consider a, possibly rough with $H \in (0,1/2]$, stochastic volatility model (SVM), with arbitrary number of factors, which can be robustified in the sense of rough paths or regularity structures.
-Consider European call prices $c=c(t,k)$ with (out-of-money) log-strikes $k_\eps = x \eps^{1-2H} > 0$.
-Under a non-degeneracy assumption for the most-likely path, there exists a rate function $\I=\I(x)$, regular near $x$, and a function $A=A(x) \sim 1$ as $x \downarrow0$, such that, with $\sigma_x^2=2\I(x) / \I'(x)^2$, we have small noise asymptotics of the form
+\begin{theorem} (See Theorem \ref{thm:main0} for a precise formulation.)
+Consider a ``robust'' (classical or rough) stochastic volatility model with log-price process $(X_t)$ with spot-vol $\sigma_0>0$.
+Consider European put prices $p=p(t,k)$ with (out-of-money) log-strikes $k_\eps = x \eps^{1-2H} < 0$.
+Under a non-degeneracy assumption for the most-likely path, there exists a rate function $\I=\I(x)$, regular near $x$, and a function $A=A(x) \sim 1$ as $x \to 0$, such that, with $\sigma_x^2=2\I(x) / \I'(x)^2$, we have small noise asymptotic (out-of-money) put option prices as follows,

-\end{theorem} Let us point out that short-time asymptotics are obtained from small-noise via the substitution $\eps^2 = t$.
-In case $H=1/2$, Theorem \ref{thm:main000} deal with classical SVMs and is in agreement with Kusuoka--Osajima \cite{kusuoka2008remark, osajima2015general}.
-In this case, the energy function $\I(x)$ has a geometric interpretation (shortest square-distance to some arrival manifold determined by log-strike $k=x$).
-For strictly positive spot-volatility and sufficiently small $x$, the non-degeneracy condition is satisfied and the expansion (\ref{equ:main000}) is valid.
-In the geometric ($H=1/2$) setting the non-degeneracy can be formulated in terms of focal points \cite{deuschel2014marginala, deuschel2014marginalb}.
-This also provides a computational framework (Hamiltonian differential equations) to construct examples where such and related expansions break down for critical OTM level $x^*>0$, see e.g. \cite{bayer2015probability}.
-(In particular, one cannot hope for validity of such an expansion to hold true for all $x$ without the said non-degeneracy assumption).
+Under a ``$1^+$ moment assumption'' a similar results holds for out-of-the money call option prices. \end{theorem} Several remarks are in order.

+{\bf(i)} Existence of a first moment for $\exp(X_t)$ is a ``conditio sine qua non'' for martingale based pricing theory.
+In particular, put-call parity holds which one can use to trivially deduce asymptotic formulae for in-the-money options.
+For the call expansion only, we assume existence of ``$1^+$ moments''.
+This is a rather mild condition but see also Remark \ref{rem:A2}.